DillyzThe1/Switch-Toolbox/README.md

 - BARS.ZS Support
 	- You can now open, view, dump, and even modify Bars.ZS files!
 	- This includes being able to see ALL of the Table0, Table1, Table2, PairTable, OffsetTable, & InstrumentInfoTable data.
-	- Saving/Re-encoding is coming within a day or so.
+	- A convenient "Duplicate" option is also available.
+	- Saving/Re-encoding is currently WIP!
+(NOTE: WILL NOT SAVE SUFFICIENT DATA YET, IT IS PURELY FOR TESTING)
 - ~~Viewing BWAV files~~
 	- DELAYED: I don't feel like fully implementing this yet, as I don't feel like it's worth my time until the Bars.ZS support is finished.